THOMASELOVE/431-classes-2024/class02/welcome-report.md

 # Welcome to 431 Survey Report

-As of `10 AM 2024-08-28`.

 ## Sample Size

-56 of 57 enrolled students have taken the survey so far.
+All 57 enrolled students completed the survey.

 ## Why are you taking this course?